-The Menil Collection to present Allora & Calzadilla: Specters of Noon
+The Menil Collection presents Allora & Calzadilla: Specters of Noon

-Exhibition opening fall 2020 features seven large-scale works by internationally acclaimed artists conceived during a four-year collaboration with the museum
+Exhibition features seven large-scale works by internationally acclaimed artists conceived during a four-year collaboration with the museum

-HOUSTON-September 2, 2020-Early Christian texts describe acedia as a demon that besieges the soul at noon, when the day listlessly drags and delirious visions momentarily reign in the blinding light.
-From September 26, 2020, through June 20, 2021, summer solstice, the Menil Collection will present a major exhibition of seven sculptural works by the artists Allora & Calzadilla that revolve around this concept, serving as a manifestation of noon's hold over humankind and as a metaphor for the uncertainties defining our time.
-Created specifically for the Menil Collection's main building, Allora & Calzadilla: Specters of Noon will use sounds, cast shadows, and novel sculptural materials to evoke an awe-inducing atmosphere of bewilderment and beauty.
+HOUSTON-April 6, 2021-Early Christian texts describe acedia as a demon that besieges the soul at noon, when the day listlessly drags and delirious visions momentarily reign in the blinding light.
+On view through June 20, 2021, summer solstice, the Menil Collection presents a major exhibition of seven sculptural works by the artists Allora & Calzadilla that revolve around this concept, serving as a manifestation of noon's hold over humankind and as a metaphor for the uncertainties defining our time.
+Created specifically for the Menil Collection's main building, Allora & Calzadilla: Specters of Noon uses sounds, cast shadows, and novel sculptural materials to evoke an awe-inducing atmosphere of bewilderment and beauty.

 Rebecca Rabinow, director of the Menil Collection, said: "Since its founding, the Menil has supported substantial collaborations with contemporary artists who use our permanent collection as a jumping-off point for new work.
-We are proud that our relationship with Allora & Calzadilla has given rise to such an astonishingly inventive, profoundly thoughtful, and poignantly beautiful new exhibition.
-We eagerly look forward to sharing these Specters of Noon with our community."
+We are proud that our relationship with Allora & Calzadilla has given rise to such an astonishingly inventive, profoundly thoughtful, and poignantly beautiful new exhibition."

 The Puerto Rico-based artists visited the Menil Collection repeatedly over the course of four years to develop this exhibition and studied the museum's renowned archives and holdings of Surrealist works of art.
 They explored the historic role that Surrealism played in the Caribbean in the years surrounding World War II, including its pivotal role in anti-colonialism, and the movement's fascination with the importance of noon.
 Jennifer Allora and Guillermo Calzadilla extended their research by connecting this history to the current moment by seeking out shared connections between Houston and their own home of San Juan, both port cities that have been deeply impacted by energy commerce and the effects of a changing climate.
 Among the works that have emerged is Blackout, 2020, created from a Puerto Rico Electric Power Authority transformer that exploded during Hurricane Maria in 2017.
 The artists bisected the transformer's steel exterior to expose its interior workings, which they cast in bronze.
 The shiny metallic conductive wire, radiator pipes, and insulators are juxtaposed with the matte exterior casing, creating a sculptural division that references the exhibition's theme of solar noon, when the sun, at its zenith, cuts the day in half.
-The deep hum of reverberating electricity buried in the relic will serve as a tuning device for a live vocal performance composed by Grammy Award winning, Pulitzer Prize-winner, and Oscar nominated avant-garde composer David Lang, and is inspired by the sounds of electricity and a volatile power grid.
+The deep hum of reverberating electricity buried in the relic by Grammy Award winning, Pulitzer Prize-winner, and Oscar nominated avant-garde composer David Lang, and is inspired by the sounds of electricity and a volatile power grid.

 Other works in the exhibition demonstrate Allora & Calzadilla's use of nontraditional materials to reflect on the complex intersection of contemporary issues, history, and the natural world.
-Graft, 2019, is composed of thousands of yellow blossoms that were cast from the flowers of an oak tree native to the Caribbean.
+Graft, 2019, composed of thousands of yellow blossoms that were cast from the flowers of an oak tree native to the Caribbean.
 Created through a fabrication process originally developed for scientific purposes, the hand-painted petals are reproduced in seven degrees of decomposition, from the freshly fallen to wilted and brown.
 Installed as if a wind has swept the fallen blooms across the gallery floor, the sculpture alludes to deforestation as a consequence of colonial exploitation.